CDRT/mk_docs/docs/guides/lcu/functions/get-lnvdownload.md

 ## Description

-`Get-LnvDownload` is a legacy function that downloads Lenovo update packages directly from Lenovo's servers for a specific machine type.
+`Get-LnvDownload` is a function that downloads Lenovo update packages directly from Lenovo's servers for a specific machine type.
 It creates a local folder structure and can optionally extract package installers using the `-Expand` parameter.

 This function downloads packages to individual folders named by package ID and stores them in the specified folder.
 When `-Expand` is used, the installer files are extracted directly into each package folder.

 !!! note
-    This is a legacy function.
+    This function was migrated from the Lenovo.Client.Scripting module and will maintained in this module going forward.
 For more flexible workflows, consider using `Get-LnvUpdate`, `Save-LnvUpdate`, and `Expand-LnvUpdate` separately.

 !!! warning
     The `-Expand` parameter requires running PowerShell as Administrator.